syncfusion-content/asp.netwebforms-docs/aspnet/DropDownList/HowTo.md

 Please refer the following links for Sample: [Sample] ( http://www.syncfusion.com/downloads/support/directtrac/166189/ze/SyncfusionDropdown_(3)884590000 )

-## MultiColumn and multiple rows items in dropdownlist
+## MultiColumn and multirow items in dropdownlist

-The DropDownList `template` property used to load the datasouce like mulitple coloumn and rows.
-Using css to customized the column and rows in dropdownlist template element.
-The dropdownlist popup customization shown below code:
+The DropDownList `template` property is used to load data source such as multiple columns and rows.
+Use CSS to customize the columns and rows in the drop-down-list template element.
+The drop-down-list pop up customization is shown in the following code.

 {% highlight c# %}